Bio

 Billions of Views

-He is the first British comedian to have had over 1.2 BILLION views, just on his main YouTube Channel (Jimmy Carr).
-This figure, when added to those of his other 3 channels, is twice that of the closest Brit comic and leaves the rest of the field trailing behind – see here.
+He is the first British comedian to have had over 1.3 BILLION views, just on his main YouTube Channel (Jimmy Carr).
+This figure, when added to those of his other 4 channels, is twice that of the closest Brit comic and leaves the rest of the field trailing behind – see here.

 That post (here) details how he is amongst the most watched Brit ever. (not including someone like Queen Elizabeth I or Jeremy Clarkson – I mean within comedy / entertainment).
-Just using YouTube etc. to tot up views for videos of his TV shows, Netflix specials etc. the LOWER end estimated number, for total views, is over 5 billion (guesstimate Dec 2025).
+Just using YouTube etc. to tot up the LEGAL views for videos of his TV shows, Netflix specials etc. the LOWER end estimated number, for total views, is over 5 billion (guesstimate Dec 2025).

 If TV viewing figures could be added in (and also all the online video clips that private accounts have posted) it is quite likely to be double that.